-Pace: Fellows will conduct 1-3 annual evaluations per week.
+Pace: Fellows will conduct 2-6 annual evaluations per week (depending on full of half-time rotations).
 Depending on training goals, trainees may also carry an assessment case and/or provide ongoing psychological treatment.
 The pace on clinic days is frequently fast and our evaluation is time-limited, so an organized and efficient approach will be necessary.
 Appropriate documentation time will be provided; however, timely report writing will be encouraged.